snigdhagit/snigdha/content/home/research.md

  <div class="alert">
  <p>
- My work utilizes a new randomization-based framework for aggregating and integrating information from large datasets.
+ My work has introduced a new randomization-based framework for aggregating and integrating information from large datasets.
 This has led to the development of high-dimensional methods for drawing inferences from distributed data, conducting efficient meta-analyses, and inferring from models integrated over different modalities of information.

 </p>